antronerds/r2-tutorials/docs/Using_Signatures.md

-4. In the following screen  we select the r2 provided genelists category.
+4. In the following screen  we select by clicking on "Select Gene set" the r2 provided genelists category.
 5. Genelists>oncogenomics_valentijn>functional genesignatures the mycn_dn and _up genesets

        ![](_static/images/Genesetsignatures/genesetcorrelation_selectsignatures1a.png "Figure 2: Generating Geneset signatures")